P-p-H-d/mlib/README.md

 Define the buffer 'name##\_t' and its associated methods as "static inline" functions.
 A buffer is a fixed size queue or stack.
-If it is built with the BUFFER\_THREAD\_SAFE option (default) it can be used to transfert message from mutiple producer threads to multiple consummer threads.
+If it is built with the BUFFER\_THREAD\_SAFE option (default) it can be used to transfer message from multiple producer threads to multiple consumer threads.
-This is done internaly using a mutex and conditional waits.
+This is done internally using a mutex and conditional waits.

 'name' shall be a C identifier which will be used to identify the container.